Naomi242322007/historicrdm/README.md

-The Luddite movement, opposing industrialization, emerged in England in the early 19th century.
+The signing of the Magna Carta in 1215 at Runnymede, England, was a significant step towards establishing the principle of the rule of law.